Skip to content

 The laboratory is designed not only to simulate enterprise infrastructure but also to observe and analyze malicious activity in a controlled environment.

-This section documents the different provided attack simulations that can be performed against the network.
+This section documents the attack simulations that can be performed against the network.

 Objectives